sass/sass-site/source/blog/039-rfc-package-importer.md

 package.

+Based on our [analysis] of over 400 packages for design libraries and frameworks, we anticipate package consumers will be able to use `pkg:` URLs for many packages without package authors needing to make changes.
+Package authors will be able to better specify and document how to consume the packages.

-Based on our [analysis] of over 400 packages for design libraries and frameworks, we saw that packages were almost always distributing Sass alongside JavaScript code.
-Some packages do specify a Sass file as a `sass` key or a CSS file as a `style` key at the `package.json` root, which will be supported by the Node Package Importer.
-We observed little usage of `main` or `module` keys for CSS or Sass.
+Our analysis also showed that packages distributing Sass almost always did so alongside JavaScript code.
+Some packages do specify a Sass file as a `sass` key or a CSS file as a `style` key at the `package.json` root, both of which will be supported by the Node Package Importer.
+We observed little usage of `main` or `module` keys for CSS or Sass, which will not be supported.

-While we observed low usage of [conditional exports] fields for specifying Sass and CSS files, we expect this to grow as package authors adopt conditional exports.
+While we observed low usage currently of [conditional exports] fields for specifying Sass and CSS files, we expect this to grow as package authors adopt conditional exports.
 In addition, build tools like [Vite], [Parcel] and [Sass Loader for Webpack] all currently resolve Sass paths using the `"sass"` and the `"style"` custom conditions.

 [analysis]: https://github.com/oddbird/sass-pkg-test/tree/main/analysis
 [conditional exports]: https://nodejs.org/api/packages.html#conditional-exports